TristanGoss/edicrowds-frontend/README.md

 ```

 ### Pre-commit Hook (Husky)
 This project uses [Husky](https://typicode.github.io/husky) to run type and lint checks automatically before each commit.
+Husky should be automatically setup as a side-effect of running `npm install`.

 #### How it works
 When you commit changes (using `git commit`), Husky runs: